makersacademy/rps-challenge/README.md

 5. Wrote unit test for Player class to initialize with a name
 6. Wrote unit test for Game to view choices
 7. Wrote unit test for Game to select a choice
+8. Wrote unit test for Computer to select a choice randomly